mv8ang/css-playground/README.md

 # css-playground
-Some of the very first experiments I did with CSS.
+A bunch of cool things I made with CSS.
 Some of them more successful than others, but each has something that could be reused.

 They're not documented properly, because they're not intended for public use.